 So don’t worry, there are tons of things to do in Orlando when it rains in the parks.

-Hanging out with celebs is one of the fun things to do in Orlando when it rains.
+Hanging out with celebs is one of the many fun things to do in Orlando when it rains.
 Be the envy of your friends and relatives with a selfie of you and Johnny Depp, Ariana Grande, Tiger Woods, David Beckham, Abraham Lincoln or good old Walt Disney himself.

 A host of famous icons from around the world are poised and ready for you and your camera at Madame Tussauds Orlando.
-There are multiple zones featuring sport icons, historical figures, super heroes, music stars, movie and tv stars and an A-list party.
+There are multiple zones featuring sports icons, historical figures, super heroes, music stars, movie and tv stars and an A-list party.

 Things to do in Orlando When it Rains - Madam Tussauds

-Discover the Depths When it Rains in Orlando
+When it Rains in Orlando

 SeaLife Orlando